Cleo A. O'Donnell: Playing career

+Coaching

 O'Donnell graduated from Holy Cross in 1908.
 In September 1909, he was hired as the football coach at Everett High School, Everett, Massachusetts.
 He served as the head coach at Everett for seven years from 1909 to 1915.
 His teams won championships in five of the seven seasons that O'Donnell was the coach.
 In 13 games, O'Donnell's 1914 Everett team went 13–0 and outscored opponents 600 to 0.
 In the national championship of high school football, Everett, the best team in the East, was matched against Oak Park High School from Illinois, the best team in the West.
 Everett defeated Oak Park 80 to 0.
 The Boston Evening Transcript wrote at the time, "Since Cleo O'Donnell took charge of the Suburban League school's athletics, he has had remarkable success, but this year's team is his masterpiece."
 Seventy years later, Sports Illustrated published a feature story on the 1914 Everett team, declaring it possibly the greatest high school football team of all time.
 O'Donnell became known for the stylish suits he wore on the sidelines at Everett and developed a reputation as "a demanding perfectionist."
 As the coach at Everett, O'Donnell compiled a record of 68–8–6, and through one stretch between 1913 and 1915 his team shut out all opponents in 25 consecutive games.

 In March 1916, O'Donnell was hired as the head football coach at Purdue University.
 In two seasons as the coach at Purdue, his teams lost eight out of nine games against Western Conference opponents and compiled an overall record of 5–8–1.